sdruskat/cff-validator-docker/README.md

 When [running the container to validate](#2-run-the-docker-container-and-validate-your-citationcff-file) a CFF file, you do the heavy lifting yourself by mounting the local file into the container, using `docker run -v localfile:mounttarget`.

+## Contributing

+If you want to contribute to this project, please [open an issue](https://github.com/sdruskat/simple-cff-validator-docker/issues/new/choose) first.
+Contributions are accepted via pull requests.
+Thanks!

+## License

+This work is licensed under a [CC0 1.0 Universal (CC0 1.0)
+Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/legalcode) license.